February 3, 2026

 For many seniors, Medicare remains the primary insurance provider, yet Original Medicare Parts A and B continue to exclude hearing aids from coverage in 2026.
 This exclusion extends to fitting exams as well.

-The good news is that Medicare Part B does cover diagnostic hearing and balance exams when medically necessary and ordered by a physician.
+Medicare Part B does cover diagnostic hearing and balance exams when medically necessary and ordered by a physician.
 After meeting your deductible, you'll pay 20% coinsurance for these diagnostic services.
+One update worth knowing — starting in January 2023, Medicare began allowing one direct access hearing test per year using the AB modifier, meaning a physician referral is not required for that annual visit.

 One important exception exists for cochlear implants.
 Medicare Part B covers these devices for individuals with severe hearing loss who meet specific criteria, including both the device and the surgical implantation procedure.